WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This used to be the largest known bug in Wasabi Wallet.
 It affected about 1-5% of users.
 This issue was introduced to Wasabi with the [v1.1.4 release](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v1.1.4) in April, 2019 by adding a wallet cache, that resulted in 12 times faster wallet load.
-It was [thought to be fixed](https://old.reddit.com/r/WasabiWallet/comments/c2hco8/announcement_spent_coin_and_lost_unconfirmed/) in June by adding an autocorrection mechanism, but some users are still reporting this issue, so it was not fixed.
+It was [thought to be fixed](https://old.reddit.com/r/WasabiWallet/comments/c2hco8/announcement_spent_coin_and_lost_unconfirmed/) in June by adding an autocorrection mechanism, but some users were still reporting this issue.

 It ultimately got fixed in [v1.1.10](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v1.1.10) by introducing an upgraded version of [BIP 158 block filters](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients/) and changing the wallet cache architecture.
 :::